shane-woods/data-structure-visualizer/README.md

 # data-structure-visualizer
-This is a data structure visualizer I️ made as a personal project
+This is a data structure visualizer I️ am working on as a personal project.
+It is not complete.
+It is written in JavaScript using the React library